What’s on the roof?

 What are meals like?

-- Breakfast and Lunch are provided by the school kitchen during the week.
+- Lunch is provided by the school kitchen during the week.

-- Dinner is made and shared by the volunteers during the week.
+- Breakfast and Dinner are made and shared by the volunteers during the week.

 How much does it cost?